Embedding principle of homogeneous neural network for classification problem: The KKT point embedding principle: Static setting

 A neuron splitting transformation $T: \btheta \mapsto \boldsymbol{\eta}$ constructs a new network $\tilde{\Phi}$ (with parameters $\boldsymbol{\eta} \in \RR^{\tilde{m}}$) from $\Phi$ by splitting a single neuron $j$ in a hidden layer $k$ ($1 \le k \le \alpha$) into $m_{split}$ new neurons (using $m_{split}$ to avoid clash with parameter dimension $m$).
 This splitting is defined by coefficients $c_i \ge 0$ for $i \in [m_{split}]$ such that $\sum_{i=1}^{m_{split}} c_i^2 = 1$.
 The transformation $T$ modifies the weights associated with the split neuron as follows: \begin{enumerate} \item The $j$-th row of $W^{(k)}$ (weights into neuron $j$, denoted $W^{(k)}_{j,:}$) is replaced by $m_{split}$ rows in the corresponding weight matrix $W'^{(k)}$ of $\tilde{\Phi}$.
 For each $i \in [m_{split}]$, the $i$-th of these new rows is $c_i W^{(k)}_{j,:}$. \item The $j$-th column of $W^{(k+1)}$ (weights out of neuron $j$, denoted $W^{(k+1)}_{:,j}$) is replaced by $m_{split}$ columns in the corresponding weight matrix $W'^{(k+1)}$ of $\tilde{\Phi}$.
 For each $i \in [m_{split}]$, the $i$-th of these new columns is $c_i W^{(k+1)}_{:,j}$. \item All other weights, rows, and columns in all weight matrices remain unchanged when mapped by $T$. \end{enumerate} The resulting parameter vector for $\tilde{\Phi}$ is $\boldsymbol{\eta} = T\btheta$. \end{definition}

-\begin{remark}[Specialization of deep split to two-layer networks] The neuron splitting transformation in Definition~\ref{def:deep_neuron_splitting}, when applied to an $\alpha=2$ layer network (i.e., a single hidden layer, $k=1$), specializes to the two-layer neuron splitting described in Theorem~\ref{thm:two_layer_split}.
+\begin{remark}[Specialization to a two-layer network] As a concrete example, the neuron splitting transformation in Definition~\ref{def:deep_neuron_splitting}, when applied to an $\alpha=2$ layer network (i.e., a single hidden layer, $k=1$), specializes to the two-layer neuron splitting described in Theorem~\ref{thm:two_layer_split}.
 Specifically, splitting hidden neuron $j$ involves transforming its input weights $W^{(1)}_{j,:}$ (analogous to $\bb^{\top}$) to $m_{split}$ sets $c_i W^{(1)}_{j,:}$, and its output weights $W^{(2)}_{:,j}$ (analogous to $a$) to $m_{split}$ sets $c_i W^{(2)}_{:,j}$.
 This results in effective parameters $(c_i a, c_i \bb)$ for each $i$-th split part of the neuron, consistent with Theorem~\ref{thm:two_layer_split}. \end{remark}